One-com/gone/README.md

 * **http** Provides extentions of the standard HTTP library.
 A Server capable of graceful shutdown and a client side failover virtual Transport

-* **daemon** wraps the sd package and a lot of daemon management boilerplate code to make if very easy to start a full featured daemon, doing graceful reload and/or zero-downtime restart/upgrades.
+* **daemon** Wraps the sd package and a lot of daemon management boilerplate code to make if very easy to start a full featured daemon, doing graceful reload and/or zero-downtime restart/upgrades.

+* **metric** A fast client side buffered (if needed) metrics library with a statsd sink.

 ... more to come.